 The key is to look normal.
 Look like an ordinary person.
 Do not try and be glamorous.

-For women, wearing long sleeves and higher neckline is better.
-Short sleeves and a low cut blouse is not what a juror wants to see as the plaintiff.
+For women, wearing long sleeves and a higher neckline is better.
+Short sleeves and a low-cut blouse are not what a juror wants to see as the plaintiff.

 The GOLD RULE of Dressing: The more gold you wear, the less gold you’re awarded.
 So take off the Rolex, and wear a Timex watch.
 Take out obnoxious earrings and any odd piercings.
 Cover your tattoos.
 Cut your hair so it is neat.